MateoRami/sdfjlk-jsdfklksdja-kfjdafoieafjndvhrajnl12321343454123/replit.md

   * Added completed number blocking - numbers that appear 9 times correctly are disabled in input pad and keyboard
   * Added optimistic updates for moves to make input feel more responsive
   * Made number highlighting more intense for editable cells (blue-200 vs blue-100)
+- June 25, 2025.
+Toggle deletion feature:
+  * Added toggle deletion - entering the same number that's already in a cell will delete it
+  * Works with both keyboard input and number pad buttons
+  * Provides intuitive way to remove numbers without using delete/clear buttons
 - June 24, 2025.
 Room system improvements:
   * Room name now serves as the access code - no more random codes
   * Users can create rooms with custom names that others can join directly